DeanoBurrito/northport/docs/kernel/SystemCallList.md

 - `2`: Selected only.
 Only pre-approved process ids can access this endpoint.
 This list of ids starts empty and can be modified by the ModifyIpcConfig syscall.
 - `3`: Private.
 This forces 1-to-1 communication, only a single remote process can access this endpoint.

+Some IPC functions will take a flags argument, which is a bitfield defined as:
+- `bit 0`: Use shared physical memory.
+Also known as 'zero copy' as both processes are directly writing to the same underlying memory, the kernel is never involved.
+- `bits 60 to 63 (inclusive)`: reserved for the access modifiers (see above).

 For stream-based IPC, the server can start or stop a listener, while a number of clients can open or close connections to said server.
 Sending data is done using the read/write ipc syscalls.
 Streams are named, but as IPC subsystem is separate to the vfs there are no conflicts.
 This also means you cannot access IPC streams from the filesystem.

-For message-based IPC, the server creates a mailbox with a callback function for when messages are received, and clients can use PostToMailbox to send messages.
+For message-based IPC, the server creates a named mailbox and clients can use PostToMailbox to send messages.
 The server can then destroy the mailbox when it is done.
 Posting to an non-existent mailbox returns an error.
+When mail is sent to the mailbox's process, an event with type `IncomingMail` is posted into the process's event queue.

+IPC functions can return the following errors:
+- `1`: Could not start the IPC stream.
+- `2`: Unable to attach the stream as a process resource.
+Stream was closed automatically.
+- `3`: A buffer operation (including reading the stream name string) failed.
+- `4`: No mailbox exists with that name.
+- `5`: Mailbox exists, but mail could not be delivered.

 ## 0x40 - StartIpcStream
 Opens an IPC stream with the requested permissions.
 This stream is always read/write.